rust-lang/rfcs/text/0000-generalized-type-ascription.md

 ```

 will cause the compiler to emit a warn-by-default lint in Rust 2015 and
 that it be a hard error in Rust 2018.
+This resolves the unresolved question
+in [RFC 1685].

 ## Linting ascription of named `struct` literals and patterns